awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/2_apply_tags.md

 Tags are key and value pairs that act as metadata for organizing your AWS resources.
 With most AWS resources, you can add tags when you create the resource, whether it's an Amazon EC2 instance, an Amazon RDS, or other resources.
 However, you can also add or edit or delete tags to multiple supported resources at once using AWS Tag Editor.
 You can also search for the resources you want to add tag and then manage tags in your search results.

-For AWS tagging best practices, please follow the below link :
+For AWS tagging best practices, please follow the below link:

 <https://docs.aws.amazon.com/general/latest/gr/aws_tagging.html>